albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/transforms_and_targets.md

-# A list of transforms and their supported targets.
+# A list of transforms and their supported targets

 We can split all transforms into two groups: pixel-level transforms, and spatial-level transforms.
 Pixel-level transforms will change just an input image and will leave any additional targets such as masks, bounding boxes, and keypoints unchanged.
 Spatial-level transforms will simultaneously change both an input image as well as additional targets such as masks, bounding boxes, and keypoints.
 For the additional information, please refer to [this section of "Why you need a dedicated library for image augmentation"](../introduction/why_you_need_a_dedicated_library_for_image_augmentation.md#the-need-to-apply-the-same-transform-to-an-image-and-for-labels-for-segmentation-object-detection-and-keypoint-detection-tasks).